 Facing the possibility of declining New York State school aid, officials at Whitney Point Central School District realized they needed to have a long term vision to satisfy their future energy needs.
 Working with Ashley McGraw the rural district in Broome County became the first school district to undertake a solar energy project.

-Through Ashley McGraw’s Advanced Building Studio, they found photovoltaic power to be the best renewable energy choice for the school district.
+Through Ashley McGraw’s design team they found photovoltaic power to be the best renewable energy choice for the school district.
 A combination of NYSERDA funding and the school’s SED aid ratio created a scenario in which the photovoltaic systems could be installed at a fraction of their normal cost.
-The Advanced Building Studio specializes in renewable energy as part of its goal of creating net zero energy buildings.
-Peter Larson, Principal of the Advanced Building Studio said, “School districts need to have a long-term vision.
+Ashley McGraw specializes in renewable energy as part of its goal of creating net zero energy buildings.
+Peter Larson, Principal of Ashley McGraw said, “School districts need to have a long-term vision.
 Users can see repayment on their investment in 20 years, which is well within the life-span of photovoltaic panels.”

 Whitney Point Central School District installed three solar energy systems: Primary School, 30 kW; Whitney Point High School, 50kW; and Tioughnioga Riverside Academy, 33 kW.
 Combined, the systems are expected to produce over 125,000 kWh of solar electricity per year.
 Whitney Point officials estimate the district will save $22,000 – about 10 percent – on its annual electricity costs.
 Over the 25 year lifetime of the solar panels, the District will save an estimated $920,000.